-Data logs that are sent via syslog and/or email (page 29) will be in CSV format and will include data for all sensor ports whether they are in use or not.
-(See examples on next page.)
+Data logs that are sent via syslog and/or email (page 30) will be in Epoch Time CSV format and will include data for all sensor ports whether they are in use or not.
+The log receives a report once each minute, and the data emailed will only include the most recent report (See examples on next page.)
 If an External Sensor port is not in use, the data log will include the entry "N/A".
 A Digital Input sensor port not in use will be reported as "Open".